 This shape bat craft is a great Halloween activity for kids to practice 2D shapes during the month of October.
-While I created the craft for preschoolers and older kids, my readers mainly use it with kindergartners.
+I created the craft with preschoolers and kindergartners in mind, as a simple way to help them review shapes.

 The bat template comes with big patterns, easy for little hands to scissors cut and glue together.